MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/system-directed-work-sequencing.md

   - Sales Order 1 / Work ID 1 / 20 ea
   - Sales Order 2 / Work ID 2 / 6 ea (sum of both lines)
   - Sales Order 3 / Work ID 3 / 15 ea (sum of both lines)
-  - Sales ORder 4 / Work ID 4 / 35 ea (sum of both lines)
+  - Sales Order 4 / Work ID 4 / 35 ea (sum of both lines)

 Before executing the flow on the mobile device, ensure that only the created work is in Open status for Warehouse 51 and Work order type Sales order.
 If not, the results of the test may vary as the System direct picking will include all eligible work.